HurlesGroupSanger/DeNovoWEST/input/README.md

 | prophi_vals | Proportion of genes that are haplinsufficient DD genes|
 | logprob | log likelihood of observing our observed number of 'de novo' PTVs under this scenario|
 | prob |likelihood of observing our observed number of 'de novo' PTVs under this scenario |

+## Classifications for likelihood of structural malformation of ultrasound

+`USabnormality_likelihood.csv`

+Column names are self explanatory.
+Clinician classified each consensus gene with the likelihood of presenting with a structural malformation of ultrasound.
+These are classified low (1), medium (2) and high (3).

+## Gene features

+`gene_features.tab`

+Gene features compiled to generate figure 2(b).